Jofre Torrents

-Jofre Torrents Salvat (born 28 January 2007) is a Spanish professional footballer who plays as a left-back for Segunda Federación club Barcelona Atlètic.
+Jofre Torrents Salvat (born 28 January 2007) is a Spanish professional footballer who plays as a left-back for Eredivisie club Ajax.

 Club career

-Born in La Selva del Camp, Tarragona, Catalonia, Torrents is a product of the youth academies of FC La Selva del Camp and Reus, before moving to the youth sides of Barcelona in 2018 to finish his development.
+Born in La Selva del Camp, Tarragona, Catalonia, Torrents joined the youth ranks of Barcelona in 2018.
 On 16 June 2023, he signed his first professional contract with Barcelona.
-In September 2023 he suffered a knee injury in an international match that set him back a season, but upon his return was promoted to the U19s for the 2024–25 season.
-He made his senior debut with Barcelona Atlètic in a 1–1 Primera Federación win over Tarazona on 15 March 2025.
-On 16 August, he made his official senior debut for Barça in their first La Liga match of the season in a 3-0 away win against Mallorca.
+In September 2023 he suffered a knee injury in an international match that kept him out for the entire season, but upon his return, he was promoted to the U19s for the 2024–25 season.
+He made his senior debut with Barcelona Atlètic in a 1–1 Primera Federación draw with Tarazona on 15 March 2025.
+On 16 August 2025, he made his official senior debut for Barça's first team in their first La Liga match of the season in a 3–0 away win against Mallorca.

+On 17 August 2026, Barcelona and Ajax reached an agreement for the transfer of Torrents to Amsterdam with a reported fee of €6 million.